acar12/clickrate/HOWITWORKS.md

 The model works by using the [Bayes Theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem).<br>
 ![image](https://user-images.githubusercontent.com/39702495/180804565-b7a41b8b-1908-4d84-a33b-6a1258b698fb.png)<br>
 Where `A` is the event that the headline is clickbait, and `B` is the event where the headline contains a certain word (which affects if it's clickbait or not).
 `B` doesn't have to be just one word though, as there can be multiple `B` events for multiple words.
-The frequencies of certain words depending if it's clickbait or not is used as data for the model.
+The frequencies of certain words is used as data for the model.

 # simplified
 The model uses data from known clickbait sources and non-clickbait sources so we know what words are used more often or not for clickbait.